slegras/EBAI2017/hands-on/hands-on.md

 srun macs -t ../02-Mapping/IP/SRR576933.bam -c ../02-Mapping/Control/SRR576938.bam --format BAM  --gsize 4639675 \
 --name "FNR_Anaerobic_A" --bw 400 --diag &> MACS.out
 ```
-3. This should take about 10 minutes, mainly because of the --diag option.
+3. This should take a few minutes, mainly because of the --diag option.
 Without, the program runs faster.

 ### 3 - Analyzing the MACS results
 **Look at the files that were created by MACS.
 Which files contains which information ?**